lgactna/thesis-compile/md/_FSIDI submission.md

 For many datasets, an instructor or researcher must read through a PDF answer key (if one exists) or analyze the image themselves to determine if a particular artifact is present.
 Answer keys are not inherently machine-readable and are not suited for identifying specific artifact types in bulk.
 Additionally, the content of human-made reports may be limited to what the author believes is significant, even if other artifacts of interest are present in the image.
 In turn, it may be difficult to quickly determine if a dataset is useful in demonstrating a particular technique to students or validating a specific feature of a newly developed tool.

+Now that we are able to generate artifacts using the techniques described in **#Artifact generation**, how do we document what was generated?
 This section describes not only our approach to providing machine- and human-readable reporting for AKF-generated datasets, but also AKF's role in providing a foundation for reproducible research.

 ## CASE bundles